Alaska’s Homeschool Programs (Correspondence Schools)

 There are more than 30 correspondence schools funded by the state of Alaska that thousands of families utilize for their homeschooling journey.
 Enrolling in a correspondence school is free for Alaska residents.

-These schools provide annual allotments for students to help cover items related to the student’s education including but not limited to curriculum, books/textbooks, school supplies, technology, tutors, classes/instruction/lessons and extracurricular activities (physical education/art/music).
+These schools provide support including annual allotments for students to help cover items related to the student’s education including but not limited to curriculum, books/textbooks, school supplies, technology, tutors, classes/instruction/lessons and extracurricular activities (physical education/art/music).

 Some of the correspondence programs are considered ‘statewide’ meaning the program is based in a specific school district but students anywhere in the state are allowed to enroll.
 Statewide correspondence programs will have various offices in other cities/communities outside their designated school district.
 If a program is not statewide, you must live in the program’s designated district in order to enroll.